OSGeo/PROJ/docs/source/resource_files.rst

 transformations, such as those found in the EPSG database.
 Most init files contain transformations from a given coordinate reference system to WGS84.
 This makes it easy to transformations between any two coordinate reference systems with ``cs2cs``.
-Init files can however contain any proj-string and don't necesarily have to follow the *cs2cs* paradigm where WGS84 is used as a pivot datum.
+Init files can however contain any proj-string and don't necessarily have to follow the *cs2cs* paradigm where WGS84 is used as a pivot datum.
 The ITRF init file is a good example of that.

 A number of init files come pre-bundled with PROJ but it is also possible to add your own custom init files.
-PROJ looks for the init files in the directoty listed in the ``PROJ_LIB`` environment variable.
+PROJ looks for the init files in the directory listed in the ``PROJ_LIB`` environment variable.

 The format of init files made up of a identifier in angled brackets and a